NBISweden/workshop-scRNAseq/labs/compiled/seurat/seurat_06_celltype.md

 # Seurat label transfer
 First we will run label transfer using a similar method as in the integration exercise.
-But, instad of CCA the default for the 'FindTransferAnchors` function is to use "pcaproject", e.g. the query datset is projected onto the PCA of the reference dataset.
+But, instad of CCA the default for the 'FindTransferAnchors` function is to use "pcaproject", e.g. the query dataset is projected onto the PCA of the reference dataset.
 Then, the labels of the reference data are predicted.

 ```r